Ultimate Tech News

 • Grammar and spelling mistakes

 Never click unknown links or download attachments from suspicious emails.
+Email accounts are common targets for phishing scams.
+Learn more in our guide on email phishing scams.

 4. Use a Secure Email Provider